Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

 To summarize, with the abovementioned strategy for the feature point extraction, we obtain a set of sparse feature points which approximates the segment boundaries $\mathcal{B}$.
 Specifically, given the inputs $p$ and $n$, the rectangular grid $G$ we introduce leads to approximately $n$ regularly-extracted sparse feature points.
 An illustration of the sparse feature extraction scheme is shown in Figure \ref{fig:delaunay} (left).
-In our experiments, $p$ is set to be 0.2.
+In our experiments, $p$ is set to be 0.2, and $n$ is set to be $10\%$ of the number of pixels in the segmentation result.
 A denser triangulated representation can be achieved by increasing the value of $p$.